 It is commonly served as part of a vegetarian thali in Gujarat and is almost mandatory at wedding feasts.
 It can be served as a balance to hot and spicy dishes.

 There are many variations possible – this is just the basic recipe.
 Adding dried and fresh fruit is common.
 A variant of shrikhand is amarkhand.
 This is shrikhand blended with mango pulp when adding the almonds and pistachios.
 You can also use a blend of yoghurt and crème fraiche to get a slight sour note to the dessert.

-This is a wonderful dessert to serve at an Indian dinner party and is not too difficult to make.
+This is a wonderful dessert to serve at an Indian dinner party and is easy to make.

-Sift the jaggery into the yoghurt and mix until jaggery has dissolved.
-Add the saffron, milk, ground cardamom, pistachio and almond and mix well.
+- Sift the grated jaggery into the yoghurt and mix until it has dissolved.
+Add the saffron, milk, ground cardamom, pistachio and almond.
+Mix well.

 - Dried fruit can be added.
 Adding one tablespoon each of finely chopped dried mango and dried papaya when adding the almonds and pistachios will take it to another level.

 - You could also substitute 200ml of crème fraiche for 200ml of the yoghurt for an even richer dessert, with a subtle sweet and sour flavour.